 Craft Room Desk Ideas

 I’ve had the same desk for a few years, a Josephine desk from World Market, which is discontinued.
 Wayfair has a few similar options.
 A while back I got the large monitor for my laptop, which has been a significant improvement for my back and neck.
 The chair is from Amazon and I like it okay (way better than my old plastic chair).
-The large framed artwork is from Target, and the smaller print of the woman was from Etsy years ago.
+The large framed artwork is from Target, and the smaller print of the woman was from Etsy, both from a few years ago.

 Then to the right is an IKEA RASKOG cart, which isn’t available in teal anymore as far as I can tell.
 Amazon has some similar teal utility cart options.
 I have a collection of mugs holding all my different pens, paint brushes, etc. It also houses other random stuff I use fairly consistently, like my Xyron sticker maker.